b04104028/FCL_ARUnity_wholeproject/README.md

  ../Asset/Scenes/ImageTracking/Images

 `ReferenceImageLibrary.asset` manages the images that can be detected in physical world.
 Use this to modify or add new images.
-After modifying images, add the cooresponding prefabs that will be instantiated when the new image is detected under: (A module's scene, eg., EnergyDemandScene.unity) > Hierarchy > gameobject `ARF XR Origin Set Up` > gameobject `XR Origin` > Inspector > component `PrefabImagePairManager(Script)` > `PrefabList`
+After modifying images, add the cooresponding prefabs that will be instantiated when the new image is detected under: (A module's scene, eg., EnergyDemandScene.unity) > Hierarchy > gameobject `ARF XR Origin Set Up` > gameobject `XR Origin` > Inspector > component `PrefabImagePairManager(Script)` > `PrefabList`.

 ### Instantiate module prefabs